 M. Najeeb Shafiq is Professor of Education, Economics, and International Affairs.
 He holds appointments in the School of Education (primary appointment), Graduate School of Public and International Affairs (joint appointment), and Department of Economics (secondary appointment).

 As a comparative education economist, Professor Shafiq adopts an interdisciplinary approach and advanced quantitative methods to explore the following topics:

 - Education and social mobility in low- and middle-income countries

-- The social and non-pecuniary benefits of education (education effects on civic, moral, and political outcomes)
+- The social and non-monetary benefits of education (the effect of education on civic, moral, and political outcomes)

-- Education reform (educational privatization; teacher performance pay)
+- Education reform (educational privatization; early childhood education; higher education)

 - Human capital decisions (labor market benefits; gender gaps; child labor)